Darko Milanič

-Darko Milanič (born 18 December 1967) is a Slovenian professional football manager and former player.
+Darko Milanič (born 18 December 1967) is a Slovenian professional football manager and former player who is the manager of Slovenian PrvaLiga club Maribor.

 As a player, Milanič represented both Yugoslavia and Slovenia at international level.
 He also captained Slovenia at UEFA Euro 2000.

 Club career

 Born in Izola, Milanič began his football career with local side NK Izola.
 In the 1986–87 season, he joined Partizan.
 During his time at Partizan, he won the Yugoslav First League and the Yugoslav Cup twice.

 After the 1992–93 season, Milanič moved to the Austrian side Sturm Graz, where he played for eight seasons and won eight trophies, including two Austrian Bundesliga titles, three Austrian Cups and three Austrian Supercups.

 In 2000, at the age of 32, Milanič retired early due to injury and to pursue a coaching career in football.

 International career

 During his spell at Serbian club Partizan, Milanič earned five caps for Yugoslavia.
 Even after Slovenia's independence, he was included by Yugoslavia in their squad for Euro 1992, but the nation would be suspended due to the Yugoslav Wars.

 Milanič later represented Slovenia, earning 42 caps.
 He captained his country at Euro 2000, including a match against his former national team, Yugoslavia, which ended in a 3–3 draw.